Global Convergence of Adjoint-Optimized Neural PDEs: Introduction

 \section{Introduction}

 Motivated by the remarkable successes of machine learning and deep learning \cite{lecun2015deep} in speech and image recognition~\cite{hinton2012deep,krizhevsky2012imagenet}, computer vision~\cite{krizhevsky2012imagenet}, natural language processing~\cite{vaswani2017attention}, and biology~\cite{jumper2021highly}, researchers and practitioners have sought to leverage and extend machine learning techniques to scientific disciplines, leading to the emergence of the field of scientific machine learning (SciML)~\cite{karniadakis2021physics}, where data-driven methods are integrated with physics-based modeling.
 SciML seeks to develop machine learning methods with physics-based modeling, integrating the modeling flexibility of neural networks (NNs) and large real-world datasets with well-established partial differential equation (PDE) models derived from physics.
 The field has developed a variety of different approaches.
-Physics-informed neural networks (PINNs)~\cite{raissi2019physics,karniadakis2021physics,lu2021deepxde,cuomo2022scientific,wang2023expert,zhao2025convergence}, the deep Galerkin method \cite{sirignano2018dgm}, and the deep Ritz method \cite{yu2018deep} exploit the property of an NN as a universal function approximator to approximate the PDE solution of a known PDE with an NN by training the NN parameters to satisfy the differential operator as well as initial and boundary conditions.
-In some scenarios, however, the PDE governing the physical phenomenon of interest is either entirely unknown or only partially accessible.
-When the PDE is unknown, operator learning~\cite{boulle2023mathematical} attempts to learn, leveraging the universality of neural operators~\cite{lu2021learning,kovachki2023neural} as approximators of nonlinear mappings, the PDE solution operator from observed data by minimizing a suitable loss.
-Conversely, as in the setting of this paper, when the PDE structure is known but certain terms are unknown (such as coefficients or source terms of the PDE), NNs can be trained to model the unknown PDE terms using observed data~\cite{brunton2016discovering,champion2019data,sirignano2023pde,schaeffer2017learning,sun2020neupde}.
+Physics-informed neural networks (PINNs)~\cite{raissi2019physics,karniadakis2021physics,lu2021deepxde,cuomo2022scientific,wang2023expert,jiang2023global,zhao2025convergence}, the deep Galerkin method \cite{sirignano2018dgm}, the deep Ritz method \cite{yu2018deep}, and neural Q-learning~\cite{cohen2023neural} exploit the property of an NN as a universal function approximator to approximate the PDE solution of a known PDE with an NN by training the NN parameters to satisfy the differential operator as well as initial and boundary conditions.
+In some scenarios, however, the PDE governing the physical phenomenon of interest is either entirely unknown or only partially accessible, leading to an inverse problem.
+When the PDE is unknown, operator learning~\cite{boulle2023mathematical,li2020fourier} attempts to learn, leveraging the universality of neural operators~\cite{lu2021learning,kovachki2023neural} as approximators of nonlinear mappings, the PDE solution operator from observed data by minimizing a suitable loss.
+In the case of hidden, incomplete or unclosed physics, as in the setting of this paper, the PDE structure is known while certain terms are unknown (such as coefficients or source terms of the PDE).
+Leveraging again the property of NNs as universal function approximators, NNs can be trained to model the unknown PDE terms using observed data~\cite{brunton2016discovering,schaeffer2017learning,Brunton_Kutz_2019,champion2019data,duraisamy2019turbulence,brunton2020machine,sun2020neupde,srivastava2021generalizable,duraisamy2021perspectives,dong2022optimization,sirignano2023pde,aarset2023learning,dong2024descent,holler2024uniqueness}.